 The department may study and report on the short-term and long-term fiscal and programmatic impact on the health care consumer of changes in ownership of hospitals from nonprofit to profit, whether through purchase, merger or the like.
 The department may also study and report on factors which have the effect of either reducing provider revenue or increasing provider cost, and other factors beyond a provider's control which reduce provider competitiveness in the marketplace, are explained in the reports.
+Section 6.
+Section 12 of the act is reenacted and amended to read:

 Section 12.
 Enforcement; penalty.

 - (a) Compliance enforcement. -- The council shall have standing to bring an action in law or in equity through private counsel in any court of common pleas to enforce compliance with any provision of this act, except section 11, or any requirement or appropriate request of the council made pursuant to this act.
-In addition, the Attorney General is authorized and shall bring any such enforcement action in aid of the council in any court of common pleas at the request of the council in the name of the Commonwealth. - (b) Penalty.-- - (1) Any person who fails to supply data pursuant to section 6 commits a misdemeanor of the third degree and shall, upon conviction, be sentenced to pay a fine not to exceed \$1,000.
-Each day on which the required data is not submitted constitutes a separate offense under this paragraph. - (2) Any person who, after being sentenced under paragraph (1), fails to supply data pursuant to section 6 commits a misdemeanor of the [first] third degree and shall, upon conviction, be sentenced to pay a fine of \$10,000 or to imprisonment for not more than five years, or both.
-Section 13.
-Research and demonstration projects.
+In addition, the Attorney General is authorized and shall bring any such enforcement action in aid of the council in any court of common pleas at the request of the council in the name of the Commonwealth. - Penalty.-- - Any person who fails to supply data pursuant to section 6 [commits a misdemeanor of the third degree and shall, upon conviction, be sentenced to pay a fine not to exceed \$1,000.
+Each day on which the required data is not submitted constitutes a separate offense under this paragraph.] may be assessed a civil penalty not to exceed \$1,000 for each day the data is not submitted. - (2) [Any person who, after being sentenced under paragraph (1), fails to supply data pursuant to section 6 commits a misdemeanor of the third degree and shall, upon conviction, be sentenced to pay a fine of \$10,000 or to imprisonment for not more than five years, or both.]
+Any person who knowingly submits inaccurate data under section 6 commits a misdemeanor of the third degree and shall, upon conviction, be sentenced to pay a fine of \$1,000 or to imprisonment for not more than one year, or both.